locustio/locust/docs/writing-a-locustfile.rst

 ------------------

 As every :py:class:`HttpUser <locust.HttpUser>` creates new :py:class:`HttpSession <locust.clients.HttpSession>`,
-every user instance has it's own connection pools.
+every user instance has its own connection pools.
 This is similar to how real users would interact with a web server.

 However, if you want to share connections among all users, you can use a single pool manager.
 To do this, set :py:attr:`pool_manager <locust.HttpUser.pool_manager>` class attribute to an instance of :py:class:`urllib3.PoolManager`.